Ready to take on the pool, but want to be able to take your prescription with you? Here are the best prescription

 As someone who wears prescription glasses (or contacts), you already know how important it is to take care of your eyes.

 This care and attention extend itself to the pool as well—swimming goggles are important from a safety perspective—they allow you to correctly judge walls and avoid other swimmers, but also keep harmful irritants and chemicals like chlorine and its nasty step-brother chloramines from causing itchiness and bloodshot eyes.

-Here’s a breakdown of the 7 best prescription swim goggles for all your swimming needs.
+Here’s a breakdown of the seven best prescription swim goggles for all your swimming needs.